sobolevn/sobolevn.github.io/_posts/2019-03-10-enforcing-srp.md

 Single Responsibility Principle (or SRP) is one of the most important concepts in software development.
 The main idea of this concept is: all pieces of software must have only a single responsibility.

 Why SRP is important?
 It is the main idea that stands behind software development.
 Decompose complex tasks to the set of simple building blocks to compose complex software from them back again.
-Just like we can compose builtin functions:
+Just like we can compose lego or builtin functions:

 ```python
 print(int(input('Input number: ')))